italojs/CarND-Vehicle-Detection-and-Tracking-italo/README.md

 Project's steps:

-* extract a HOG (Histogram of Oriented Gradients) features on a image dataset and train a classifier Linear SVM classifier
+* Axtract a HOG (Histogram of Oriented Gradients) features af a image dataset and train a Linear SVM classifier

-* Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
+* [Optional]You can also apply a color histogram and append binned color features to your HOG feature vector.

-* Note: for those first two steps don't forget to normalize your features and randomize a selection for training and testing.
+* Note: Don't forget to normalize your features and shuffle it for training and testing.

-* Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
+* Implement a sliding-window technique into down side of your image and use your trained classifier to search for vehicles in images.

-* Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
+* Run your pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.

 * Estimate a bounding box for vehicles detected.